 Simple forms highlight rich textures, from the dark tiled floors to the raw wood furnishings to the screens, almost Moorish in style, that set the bathrooms apart from the bedrooms.

-In some instances the contemporary minimalist chic is pushed to its limits, feeling more bohemian and raw, in other has more industrial appearance.
-All rooms though belong to the contemporary boutique hotel world with the features and hi-tech accessories (including free WiFi and iPod docking station).
+In some instances the contemporary minimalist chic is pushed to its limits, feeling more bohemian and raw, in other has a more industrial appearance.
+All rooms though belong to the contemporary boutique hotel world with the features and hi-tech accessories.